 Bell Tower Admission Fee: Adults $18, Children (Ages 5-14) $9, Children under 4 is free, Family $44

 We loved visiting the London Court which is a few blocks away from Elizabeth Quay.
-The unique facades in the spirit of London and clocks is a nice change from the contemporary CBD.
+The unique facades in the spirit of London and clocks are a nice change from the contemporary CBD.
 Check out the local cafes, clothing and jewelry, and souvenir shops.
 If you are a postcard sender, this is the spot to purchase postcards.
 It’s a unique place for a stroll.

 Address: Between Hay St Mall & St Georges Terrace, Perth